Almas-Ali/FastTemp/README.md

 ## The Principles of FastTemp

 FastTemp is designed to be fast and easy to use.
 It has a rich syntax and supports many features.
 It's syntax highly inspired by [blade](https://laravel.com/docs/10.x/blade#main-content) from [Laravel](https://laravel.com/).
 We use the similar syntax to blade, but different in some ways.
+We are not trying to copy blade, but we are trying to make a template engine with a similar syntax to blade which is easy to use and fast.
+We are also trying to make it as lightweight as possible.

 ## Features